EZ-MAC-5309/HandBrakeCLI/README.md

 # HandBrakeCLI
-PowerShell script to encode video for Plex with HandBrakeCLI
+A simple PowerShell script to encode video for Plex with HandBrakeCLI

 In the `HandBrakeCLI.ps1` file, be sure to replace anything in `<>` with your `path or folder name`